tucats/ego/LANGUAGE.md

 files that all contribute to the same package.
 If the target of the import is a directory in the $EGO_PATH/lib location, then all the source files within that directory area read and processed as part of one package.

 The following sections will describe the _built-in_ packages that are provided automatically as part of Ego.
 You can extend the packages by writing your own, as described later in the section on User Packages.

 ## db <a name="db"></a>

 The `db` package provides support for accessing a database.
 Currently, this must be a Postgres database or a database that uses the Postgres wire protocol for communicating.
 The package has a `New` function which creates a new database client object.

 With this object, you can execute a SQL query and get back either a fully-formed array of struct types (for small result sets) or a row scanning object that is used to step through a result set of arbitrary size.

 ### db.New("connection-string-url")

 There is a simplified interface to SQL databases available.
 By default, the only provider supported is Postgres at this time.

 The result of the `db.New()` call is a database handle, which can be used to execute statements or return results from queries.

      d := db.New("postgres://root:secrets@localhost:5432/defaultdb?sslmode=disable")
      r, e := d.QueryResult("select * from foo")
      d.Close()

 This example will open a database connection with the specified URL, and perform a query that returns a result set.
 The result set is an Ego array of arrays, containing the values from the result set.
 The `QueryResult()` function call always returns all results, so this could be quite large with a query that has no filtering.
-You can specify p arameters to the query as additional argument, which are then substituted into the query, as in:
+You can specify parameters to the query as additional argument, which are then substituted into the query, as in:

      age := 21
      r, e := d.QueryResult("select member where age >= $1", age)

 The parameter value of `age` is injected into the query where the
 $1 string is found.

 Once a database handle is created, here are the functions you can call using the handle:

 &nbsp;